 On May 2, 2016, the Company and certain of its subsidiaries, as guarantors, entered into a Credit Agreement (the "Credit Agreement") with a syndicate of commercial banks and Bank of America, N.A acting as the administrative agent.
 The Credit Agreement provided for a \$200,000 term loan facility ("the Term Loan") and a \$100,000 revolving credit facility ("Revolver").
-In connection with the issuance of Term Loan, the Company incurred \$8,026 of debt issuance costs, which were recorded as a direct reduction to long-term debt on the face of the consolidated balance sheets.
-The debt issuance costs were amortized to non-cash interest expense using the effective interest method over the term of the Term Loan.

 On June 27, 2017, the Company amended the Credit Agreement to increase and extend the borrowing capacity of the Revolver to \$400,000 expiring in June 2022 ("the Amended Credit Agreement").
 In connection with the amendment, the Company also repaid the remaining principal and accrued and unpaid interest outstanding on the Term Loan using cash on hand.
-The Company evaluated the amended Credit Agreement under FASB ASC 470, Debt, and determined that the amendment represented a modification of the Credit Agreement.
-Accordingly, the remaining \$6,522 in unamortized debt issuance costs at June 27, 2017, in addition to \$591 in new fees paid to the syndicate of lenders in connection with the amendment, will be amortized to non-cash interest expense on a straight line basis over the new term of the Revolver.
-The Revolver remained undrawn at June 30, 2017, other than \$5,897 of outstanding letters of credit.
+The Company evaluated the amended Credit Agreement under ASC 470, Debt, and determined that the amendment represented a modification of the Credit Agreement.
+Accordingly, \$6,522 in unamortized debt issuance costs at June 27, 2017, in addition to \$591 in new fees paid to the syndicate of lenders in connection with the amendment are being amortized to other income (expense), net on a straight line basis over the new term of the Revolver.
+As of June 30, 2018, the Company's outstanding balance of unamortized deferred financing costs was \$5,326.
+As of June 30, 2018, there were outstanding borrowings of \$195,000 against the Revolver, resulting in interest expense of \$2,850 for the year ended June 30, 2018.
+There were also outstanding letters of credit of \$2,771 as of June 30, 2018.